ezisezis/blockfolio-touchbar/README.md

 # Blockfolio for your touch bar
 A simple script that retrieves your blockfolio balance and displays it in touch bar.
+When icon is pressed, it displays the portfolio value in BTC.
+Then switches back to default.

 ![touchbar screenshot](https://github.com/ezisezis/blockfolio-touchbar/blob/master/touchbar.png)
 ## Installation